Acknowledging World COPD Day 2022Wednesday 16th November 2022

 ‘World COPD Day, held annually on 16th November, is organised by the Global Initiative for Chronic Obstructive Lung Disease in collaboration with health care professionals and COPD patient groups throughout the world.’

-To mark this important day, we’ve put together a short infographic video about COPD and singing for lung health:
+To mark this important day, we’ve put together some information about COPD and singing for lung health:

 - Lung disease is currently the 3rd leading cause of death in the UK